moozer/ansible-role-nagios/readme.md

 `group_vars/all.yml` or `group_vars/all/nagios.yml`

-* define the users that will be referenced in notificaitons
+* define the users that will be referenced in notifications
 * define contact info for the default nagiosadmin user
+* Both users A and B will be botified by `email` (since it is default), and `userA` will also be notified using `othermean`.

 ```
 nagios_contacts:
+  - name: userA
+    mail: userA@somewhere
+    notify:
+    - email
+    - othermean
-  - { name: userA, mail: userA@somewhere }
+  - name: userB
-  - { name: userB, mail: userB@somewhere }
+    mail: userB@somewhere

 nagios_admin_contact:
   name: nagiosadmin
   mail: nagios@somewhere
   pager: nagiospager@somewhere
+  notify:
+  - email

 ```